fBedecarrats/replication_RCT_Morocco/README.md

 # replication_RCT_Morocco

-This script replicates the analysis by Crépon, Devoto, Duflo, and Pariente (American Economic Journal: Applied Economics, 2015) and finds many errors
+*This script replicates the analysis by Crépon, Devoto, Duflo, and Pariente (American Economic Journal: Applied Economics, 2015) and finds many errors.*

+**Abstract:** We replicate a flagship randomised control trial carried out in rural Morocco that showed substantial and significant impacts of microcredit on the assets, the outputs, the expenses and the profits of self-employment activities.
+The original results rely primarily on trimming, which is the exclusion of observation with the highest values on some variables.
+However, the applied trimming procedures are inconsistent between the baseline and the endline.
+Using identical specifications as the original paper reveals large and significant imbalances at the baseline and, at the endline, impacts on implausible outcomes, like household head gender, language or education.
+This calls into question the reliability of the data and the integrity of the experiment protocol.
+We find a series of coding, measurement and sampling errors.
+Correcting the identified errors lead to different results.
+After rectifying identified errors, we still find substantial imbalances at baseline and implausible impacts at the endline.
+Our re-analysis focused on the lack of internal validity of this experiment, but several of the identified issues also raise concerns about its external validity.